 - New American Funding: Best Bad Credit Lender

-- Lending Tree: Best Online Marketplace
+- PNC Bank: Best Online Application

 1. Rocket Mortgage

 Rocket Mortgage is the online lending platform for Quicken Loans, which has grown to become the single largest mortgage loan originator in the US.
 If you make an application for a mortgage through Rocket Mortgage, you’ll be working with Quicken Loans.
-So, while we’re specifically talking about Rocket Mortgage – primarily because of their all-online application process – we’re talking about Quicken Loans as well.

 - Quick, easy online application process

 - Get pre-approved in less than 10 minutes